 A shout-out at your company’s next all-hands meeting?
 A spot bonus?
 A happy hour with your team?

 Here’s another question: How do your team members prefer to be recognized?

-At its core, employee recognition is the open acknowledgment and expressed appreciation for employees’ contributions to their organization.
+At its core, employee recognition is the open acknowledgment and expressed appreciation for employees’ contributions to their organization, and it's super important to an organization's bottom line.
 Recognition-rich cultures have been proven to improve engagement, reduce turnover, and even increase productivity.
 Most organizations have some sort of recognition program…but underappreciation is still a huge problem.
 Why?

 To better understand recognition in the workplace, we partnered with online survey experts SurveyMonkey to field a study delivered on SurveyMonkey Audience.
 We asked over 1,500 employed adults in the United States about their impressions of recognition at their organization, what it means to them, and how they prefer to be recognized.
 Our findings highlight the importance of recognition, the cost of missing the mark, and the workplace appreciation gap.

 Using the concept of “languages of appreciation”, we looked at preferences of giving and receiving appreciation in both personal and professional situations.
 Grounded in the same framework as the well-known Five Love Languages, the five languages of appreciation are Words of Affirmation, Acts of Service, Quality Time, Physical Touch, and Gifts.
 Below is a simplified explanation:

 |Love Language/Language of Appreciation||Description of Language||Workplace Examples|

 |Words of Affirmation||Communication of positive personal sentiments||Verbal recognition and written compliments|

 |Acts of Service||Expressive actions that require planning and effort||Offering help to a coworker with their workload, clearing the lunch table, and special perks|